 After a blissful 6 days on the Amalfi Coast, our journey took us to the birth-city of the almighty pizza – Naples.
 Mrs FOMOist and I are either really good at convincing people to come join us on our travels or people genuinely like our company.
 The reason for going to Naples was to meet up with my cousin and her family (from Vancouver, Canada) who will be traveling with us until we leave Europe.

 Living in London has been advantageous in more than one way.
-In addition to the amazing experiences we’ve had, we’ve met a lot of fantastic people from around the globe, which means expert advice on most places is within reach.
+In addition to the amazing experiences we’ve had, we’ve met a lot of fantastic people from around the globe.
+This means expert advice on most places is within reach.
 One of my ex-workmate is from Tuscany and she helped me plan the Italian part of our trip.
-When I told her we were going to Naples, like everyone else, she told us to spend as little time in Naples as possible.
+When I told her we were going to Naples, she told us to spend as little time in Naples as possible.

-Now that we’ve been there, I do agree with her.
-We stayed in Naples for three days (with a day-trip to Pompeii) and it was more than enough.
+Now that we’ve been there, I agree with her 100%.
+We travelled through Naples and Pompeii in 3 Days and it was more than enough.
 The city is possibly the closest I’ve come to India in Europe.
 It looks like it hasn’t been cared for – the streets are littered with random shops, it’s not the cleanest, doesn’t feel the safest and overall was almost a big culture shock after the serenity of the Amalfi Coast.

 In addition to the “not-that-great-first-impressions” of the city, our Airbnb apartment was a nightmare.
 It had no AC, but was naturally cool with the breeze flowing through the house, but it became an issue at night when leaving the windows open meant being devoured by the mosquitoes.
 To add to the (literal) pain of mosquitoes, the construction right outside the window woke us up at 6.00am every morning, so overall not a pleasant stay.

 In saying that, there were a number of positives to the city: